Addressing health inequalities: the role of speech and language therapy

 - Disabled people (VanPuymbrouck, Friedman and Feldner, 2020).

 As an SLT, are you cautious about making direct assumptions or judgements of service users who both share or do not share your own culture, race, ethnicity or religion?

 Going unresolved, a clinician’s implicit bias may therefore create inequality in healthcare.
-Changing this is unreservedly imperative and is an element of becoming anti-racist, anti-homo/transphobic or anti-ableist, and an ally to those from other under-served groups.
+Changing this is unreservedly imperative and is an element of becoming anti-racist, anti-homophobic, anti-transphobic or anti-ableist, and an ally to those from other under-served groups.

 What is the SLT role in health inequalities?

 Interventions to tackle health inequalities need to reflect the complexity of how health inequalities are created and perpetuated, otherwise they could be ineffective or even counterproductive.

 This guidance looks firstly at the broader role of speech and language therapists and then more specifically at the typical factors that impact on a service users’ experience, and how an SLT might contribute to reducing or mitigating any health inequalities that arise.
 There are also some interesting observations on the impact of allied health professionals (including SLTs) on health inequalities in a recent rapid review (Ford et al, 2021).

 The NHS Constitution requires all staff to contribute towards providing fair and equitable services for all and help to reduce inequalities.

 The COVID-19 pandemic highlighted existing health inequalities (see, for example, Katikireddi et al, 2021).
 As we moved through the pandemic, we noted an increasing focus on population health and health prevention.
 This is an opportunity to highlight the role of speech and language therapy in contributing to better population health and reducing health inequalities.